• Skip to main content

 Instructions

-• Add the tomato paste and stir for a further 1-2 minutes.
+• Add the tomato paste and cook, stirring, for a further 1-2 minutes.

 • Increase the heat to high.
 Add the bay leaf, canned tomatoes and stock and bring to the boil.
 Cover and reduce the heat, simmering the soup for 10 minutes.